anyshake/homepage/docs/anyshake-observer/configuration-tool.md

 **AnyShake Observer** requires a minimal configuration to initiate its core services.
 This configuration is defined in a JSON file, which includes essential parameters such as site coordinates, connection details for AnyShake Explorer, web server settings, database configuration, logging preferences, and more.

-For general users, we highly recommend using **AnyShake Prisma**—a visual configuration tool developed by the AnyShake Team—to automatically generate the necessary configuration file.
+For general users, we highly recommend using **AnyShake Prisma** — a visual configuration tool developed by the AnyShake Team — to automatically generate the necessary configuration file.
 Simply complete the form provided by the tool, and it will generate a valid configuration file for you.
 No prior technical knowledge is required.

 This guide will walk you through the process of using AnyShake Prisma to quickly configure AnyShake Observer and establish a connection with your deployed AnyShake Explorer device.